Cauliflower Mac and Cheese

 The topping is made of almond meal, butter, and garlic powder.
 So simple!

-My kids didn’t even realize they were eating vegetables with this one!
+My kids barely even realized they were eating vegetables with this one!

 Hope you guys enjoy this cheesy cauliflower recipe just as much as we did!